 Copper Mountain’s terrain is ideal for families, so says the US Forest Service in fact, since its naturally divided by ability and includes fantastic bowl skiing at the upper elevations of 12,000’+ for advanced and expert skiers, and pleasant super-tame groomed terrain on the lower mountain, skiers left, at Lumber Jack and Union Creek for beginners and intermediate skiers and riders.
 Skiers right at Copper is grittier black diamond terrain that drops swiftly to the Resolution and Alpine fixed grip chairs.
-More great cruisers are reached by the Super Bee six pack chair, and centrally located American Eagle and Flyer high speed lifts.
+Copper’s out-back is high elevation, wild, ungroomed, double black terrain.
+On the frontside, many great cruisers are reached by 3 centrally located base six-pack chairs, the Super Bee, the American Eagle chondola and American Flyer.
 With over 2,400 acres there is so much to ski at Copper.

-For cat skiing at Copper, catch the snowcat, free Friday-Sunday, up Tucker Mountain, you have to hike 30-minutes along the ridge to reach the top after the cat ride, for untouched steep and often deep snowfields down into the trees back to the Black Jack lift.
-Its a big adventure, operated and monitored by ski patrol, but not groomed and not for the timid or easily winded.
+Tucker Mountain at Copper is now reached by the Three Bears triple chair, for untouched steep and often deep snowfields down into the trees back to the Black Jack lift.
+Its a big adventure, not groomed and not for the timid or easily winded.

-Copper is home to amazing terrain parks, a huge Superpipe with 22′ walls, and the Woodward Copper Camp that serves as training facility for talented young free skiers and riders open both winter and summer, on snow and indoors.
-Also Copper Speed Training Center provides an impressive downhill practice arena for our US Alpine Ski Team and often hosts major races and ski events by the Super Bee chair in East Village.
+Copper is home to amazing terrain parks, a huge Superpipe with 22′ walls, a monster terrain park – Woodward’s Central Park, and the Woodward Copper Camp that serves as training facility for talented young free skiers and riders open both winter and summer, on snow and indoors.
+Also Copper Speed Training Center provides an impressive downhill practice arena for our US Alpine Ski Team and often hosts major early season races and ski events by the Super Bee chair in East Village.